RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Experimental results

+In addition, we test the two systems under \textit{interference} from another subject in one of the activities of the training set, as shown in \tab{tab:interf-comp}.
+For this, we use the same setting as in the baseline, but we replace the training data for A$3$, waving hands, with new measurements where another person, termed \textit{interfering subject}, is present in the room besides the subject performing A$3$.
+The interfering subject performs a different, randomly selected, activity in each measurement sequence, in a position close to the intended subject, thus possibly disturbing the useful signal reflections.
+RAPID, thanks to the separation between different subjects enabled by the high ranging accuracy of mmWaves and the tracking process, is highly robust to the presence of other people.
+Sub-$6$~GHz sensing, instead, suffers from its low ranging resolution ($\sim 4$~m) and is greatly affected by the interference.

+\smallsection{Multi-person, multi-AP scenario} Next, we evaluate RAPID's \ac{har} performance degradation when multiple subjects are concurrently present in the environment, each performing, in general, a different activity.
+The aim here is to assess the effectiveness of RAPID in the separation of \ac{md} signatures associated with different targets.
+In this evaluation, we do not consider the sub-$6$~GHz system, as the intrinsic limits in terms of ranging ($\sim 4$~m) and angular ($\sim 20^{\circ}$) resolutions prevent people tracking in crowded indoor scenarios such as the ones under study \cite{korany2020multiple}, thus making the separation of the multiple subjects infeasible.

-Next, we evaluate the activity recognition performance of RAPID.
-For this, we collect a labeled training dataset including $6$ subjects performing the $4$ different activities A$0-4$ using a single RAPID-\ac{ap}.
-The data are obtained in sequences of approximately $10$~s, and split into windows of $T=400$ time-steps (overlapping by $300$ samples), which corresponds to $1.728$~s, which are the input to the \ac{cnn}.
-In total, the dataset contains around $2$~minutes per activity per subject.
-In the training data all the activities are performed directly in front of the \ac{ap}.
-This is intended to test the generalization capabilities of the network on more realistic measurements.
-The \ac{cnn} classifier is trained using the cross-entropy loss function \cite{goodfellow2016deep} and the Adam optimizer \cite{kingma2015adam}, with learning rate $10^{-4}$, for $120$ epochs.
+We collect a labeled training dataset including $6$ subjects performing the $5$ different activities A$0-4$ using a single RAPID-\ac{ap}.
+The data are obtained in sequences of approximately $10$~s, and the resulting \ac{md} spectrograms are split into windows of $1.728$~s as in the single target case.
+In total, this dataset contains around $2$~minutes per activity \textit{per subject} split into multiple captures.
+These are acquired on different days, over the course of 3 weeks.

+By training on different subjects, we aim at mitigating the \ac{har} performance reduction due to the difficulty of generalizing to different people, to better gauge the sole effect of \ac{md} separation.
 We test the trained model on the same multi-person sequences used in \secref{sec:multiperson-multiap}, adding $6$ additional sequences with a single subject, for a total of $34$ sequences.
-Note that the subjects involved in the test are the $6$ present in the training set plus $2$ additional subjects never seen by the \ac{cnn} classifier, in order to assess whether the learned activity features are \textit{person independent}.
-We use the RAPID processing steps to extract the $\mu$D signatures of each subject's movement; when using $2$ \ac{ap}s, we implement the decision fusion scheme described in \secref{sec:dec-fus}.
+We use the RAPID processing steps to extract the \ac{md} signatures of each subject's movement; when using $2$ \ac{ap}s, we use the decision fusion scheme from \secref{sec:dec-fus}.